Superman (1978 film): Casting of Superman

 It was initially decided to first sign an A-list actor for Superman before Richard Donner was hired as director.
 Robert Redford was offered a large sum, but felt he was too famous.
-Burt Reynolds also turned down the role, while Sylvester Stallone was interested, but nothing ever came of it.
-Paul Newman was offered his choice of roles as Superman, Lex Luthor or Jor-El for $4 million, turning down all three roles.
+Burt Reynolds also turned down the role, while Sylvester Stallone was interested and met with Donner, but he was more interested casting an "unknown" actor.
+Paul Newman was offered his choice of roles as Superman, Lex Luthor, or Jor-El for $4 million, turning down all three roles.

 When it was next decided to cast an unknown actor, casting director Lynn Stalmaster first suggested Christopher Reeve, but Donner and the producers felt he was too young and skinny.
 Over 200 unknown actors auditioned for Superman.

 Olympic champion Caitlyn Jenner auditioned for the title role.
 Patrick Wayne was cast, but dropped out when his father John Wayne was diagnosed with stomach cancer.
 Both Neil Diamond and Arnold Schwarzenegger lobbied hard for the role, but were ignored.
 James Caan, James Brolin, Lyle Waggoner, Christopher Walken, Nick Nolte, Jon Voight, and Perry King were approached.
-Nolte wanted to play Superman as a Schizophrenic.
+Nolte wanted to play Superman as a schizophrenic.
 Kris Kristofferson and Charles Bronson were also considered for the title role.
-Warren Beatty was offered the role but turned it down.
+Warren Beatty was offered the role, but turned it down.
 James Caan said he was offered the part but turned it down.
 "I just couldn't wear that suit."

 "We found guys with fabulous physique who couldn't act or wonderful actors who did not look remotely like Superman", creative consultant Tom Mankiewicz remembered.
 The search became so desperate that producer Ilya Salkind's wife's dentist was screen tested.

 Stalmaster convinced Donner and Ilya to have Reeve screen test in February 1977.
-Reeve stunned the director and producers, but he was told to wear a "muscle suit" to produce the desired muscular physique.
-Reeve refused, undertaking a strict physical exercise regime headed by David Prowse.
+Reeve stunned the director and producers.
+He was told to wear a "muscle suit" to produce the desired muscular physique, but Reeve refused, instead undertaking a strict physical exercise regime headed by David Prowse.
 Prowse had wanted to portray Superman, but was denied an audition by the filmmakers because he was not American.
 Prowse also auditioned for Non.
 Reeve went from 188 lb to 212 lb during pre-production and filming.
-Reeve earned only $250,000 for both Superman and Superman II, whilst his veteran co-stars received huge sums of money: $3.7 million for Brando and $2 million for Hackman for Superman I. However, Reeve felt, "Superman brought me many opportunities, rather than closing a door in my face."
+Reeve earned only $250,000 for both Superman and Superman II, while his veteran co-stars received huge sums of money: $3.7 million for Brando and $2 million for Hackman for Superman.
+However, Reeve felt, "Superman brought me many opportunities, rather than closing a door in my face."
 Jeff East portrays teenage Clark Kent.
 East's lines were overdubbed by Reeve during post-production.
 "I was not happy about it because the producers never told me what they had in mind", East commented.
 "It was done without my permission but it turned out to be okay.
 Chris did a good job but it caused tension between us.
 We resolved our issues with each other years later."
 East also tore several thigh muscles when performing the stunt of racing alongside the train.
-He applied 3 to 4 hours of prosthetic makeup daily to facially resemble Reeve.
+Technicians applied 3 to 4 hours of prosthetic makeup daily to increase his resemblance to Reeve.